Leeds shows northern promise thanks to a diverse and thriving economy, extensive regeneration and its reputation for education.

 Economic and employment growth

-Currently the second largest employment hub outside London, Leeds’s employment is set to increase by 25,000 over the next ten years.
+Leeds’s working age population has experienced 10.2% growth from 2010 to 2017, and is expected to grow a further 0.6% in the next five years.
 Companies with more than 1,000 employees based in Leeds include Asda Group, First Direct, Centrica, Ventura, BT, Direct Line Group and Yorkshire Bank.

 Regeneration and investment

 Leeds is globally renowned for its education institutions, which include four universities (University of Leeds, Leeds Beckett University, Leeds Trinity University and Leeds Arts University) attended by more than 65,000 students.
+The city boasts a large net inflow of students, with 32,800 more domestic students moving to Leeds for their education than leaving.
 Named the UK’s best student city in 2016 by The Independent, many of the universities are well established in their various fields with Leeds Beckett University, a technical university, ranked 1st in the world for technology, 2nd in the world for virtual learning and 3rd in the world for laboratories (i-graduate student barometer 2016), while Leeds Arts University can boast Henry Moore, Barbara Hepworth and Damien Hirst amongst its notable alumni.
 An additional higher education institute, Leeds City College, also adds to the city’s exceptional educational offering.

 Supply and Demand